jgato/jgato/jgato-red-blog/content/posts/Cluster-Observability/index.md

 ![](assets/consumption_2.png)

-Apart from on very concrete peak, it seems that the high loads are not affecting to the observability add-on, which behaves pretty constant.
+Apart from on very concrete peak, the increase on the load it seems not very meaningful.
+Considering the scale between 0.0015 and 0.0025 seconds.
+It seems that the high loads are not affecting to the observability add-on, which behaves pretty constant.

 ## Conclusions